Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

 Seredau broke a taboo by singing the song "exploit-praising (Semaljawliyan)," which is traditionally only sung by men.

-Every Friday, DW's Hotspot Asia newsletter delivers compelling news, background and analysis on major topics from around Asia.
+Every Friday, the DW Asia newsletter delivers compelling news, background and analysis on major topics from around the continent right to your inbox.

 © 2022 Deutsche Welle |